To fully understand the rest of this guide, you need to be familiar with the concepts presented in this section.

 - Linux: ~/.config/sublime-text-3

-For portable installations, look inside Sublime Text 3/Data.
-Here, the Sublime Text 3 part refers to the directory to which you’ve extracted the compressed portable files.
+If you’re using the portable version (Windows only), look for Sublime Text 3/Data.
+Here, Sublime Text 3 refers to the directory to which you’ve extracted the compressed portable files.

 The Packages Directory¶